 What’s more, you don’t have a common “language” or tool to review, discuss, and streamline your curriculum.
 It would help if you had something to break through and change the culture of your department.
 What do you do?

-This problem faced the Georgetown University School of Nursing and Health Studies’ Advanced Nursing Practice Department.
-Debora M. Dole, Ph.D., CNM, FACNM, Associate Professor and, the department’s Vice-Chair, needed a tool to help the department map a curriculum for the accreditors.
+The Georgetown University School of Nursing and Health Studies’ Advanced Nursing Practice Department faced this problem.
+Debora M. Dole, Ph.D., CNM, FACNM, Associate Professor, and the department’s Vice-Chair, needed a tool to help the department map a curriculum for the accreditors.
 That’s where the team at Coursetune, Inc. and their flagship product, Coursetune, came in.

 Preparing for an accreditation agency review.

 The Advanced Nursing Practice Department was at a crossroads.
-They were using multiple spreadsheets, documents, and artifacts to manage their curriculum.
+They used multiple spreadsheets, documents, and artifacts to manage their curriculum.
 The pieces just didn’t fit together.
 Debora Dole was hunting for a tool that could help with curricular mapping.
 She needed something that could help with accreditors as well.

-In fact, the backend is what helped Debora build her faculty team’s interest in Coursetune.
+fact, the backend is what helped Debora build her faculty team’s interest in CourseTune.
 “It was an easier sell to faculty that we were not asking them to create yet another complex spreadsheet,” she says.

-The crucial piece, however, was the partnership between the Coursetune team and Debora and her team.
-“When I was playing and building, and trying to figure it out, there was always somebody on the other end of the chat literally ready to answer your questions, [or] jump on a Zoom call,” she says.
+The crucial piece, however, was the partnership between the CourseTune team and Debora and her team.
+“When I was playing and building and trying to figure it out, somebody on the other end of the chat was always ready to answer your questions, [or] jump on a Zoom call,” she says.

 Changing the curriculum design culture and adopting a student outcome focus.

-By building an updated version of the course in Coursetune, the team streamlined the curriculum.
+The team streamlined the curriculum by building an updated version of the course in CourseTune.
 They shifted the entire focus of curriculum delivery from teacher-focused to student-outcome-focused.

 How Coursetune made it work.

-The flexibility of the tool is helping faculty incorporate it into their course coordinator meetings.
-It’s becoming the go-to tool for mapping curriculum.
+The tool’s flexibility helps faculty incorporate it into their course coordinator meetings.
+It’s becoming the go-to tool for mapping curricula.
 It’s starting to catch on across the department.
 After piloting Coursetune in their advanced practice programs, Debora is beginning to talk with professional nursing practice.
-She’s starting to show them how they can use it with their undergraduate curricular development.
+She’s showing them how they can use it with their undergraduate curricular development.

 “We’re beginning to use Coursetune the way I envisioned it,” Debora says, “Which was, here’s your tool.
 Here’s your curriculum.
-If you’re going to update an assignment, you want to make sure that you’re mapping it across three or four specialty courses.
+If you update an assignment, you want to make sure you’re mapping it across three or four specialty courses.
 That you are scaffolding it the right way.
 You’re evaluating It the right way.
 That’s beginning to happen now.”